 Board lines L2, L3, or L4 of the metro.
 Alight at Passeig de Gràcia station, which is a 5-minute walk from Casa Batllo.

 You can either take the RENFE and get down at Passeig de Gràcia or take the FGC to Provença, a 10-minute walk from Casa Batllo.

 To get to Casa Batllo, you can take buses H10, V15, 7, 22, or 24.
 Both, red and blue route of the Barcelona Tourist Bus will also get you to Casa Batllo.

 - WiFi: All visitors can enjoy a free WiFi connection.

 - Shop: Head on to the Simbòlic store to purchase collections that carry the designs of Casa Battlo.

-- Baby carrier: If you are traveling with children under 2 years of age, enjoy a hands-free trip by getting your hands on one of their carriers.
+- Baby carrier: Those with children under 2, get your hands on one of their carriers.
 Your stroller will be stored for the duration of your visit.

 - First aid: In case of any emergency, the staff at Casa Battlo is equipped at using the defibrillator and first aid.

-- Sanitization: They have installed hygiene gel dispensers at the entrance and at various points through the house.
+- Sanitization: They have installed hygiene gel dispensers at the entrance and at various points throughout the house.

 Casa Batllo is an attraction that must be viewed and experienced by all.
 Keeping this in mind, they have worked towards making this attraction as accessible as possible.